dejanu/az104/README.md

 -  Rerun ARM templates: If the resource already exists and no change is detected in the properties, no action is taken.
 If the resource already exists and a property has changed, the resource is updated.
 If the resource doesn't exist, it's created.
 - **Azure Bicep** is a domain-specific language (DSL) that uses declarative syntax to deploy Azure resources
   - Bicep templates are transpiled (converted) into JSON, and it provide a simpler syntax for writing templates.
+  - A module allows the Bicep files to be reused.
+  - Scope is the target of a Bicep file.
+  - A variable makes a Bicep file more robust and readable.

 ---